cognitedata/dotnet-simulator-utils/docfx_project/docs/implement-routine.md

 }
 ```

-**Key points:**
-- Inherits from `RoutineImplementationBase`
-- Receives the `workbook` (Excel COM object) in constructor
+This class inherits from `RoutineImplementationBase`, receives the `workbook` (Excel COM object) in the constructor, relies on the base class for script orchestration, and implements the three required methods.
-- Base class handles script orchestration
-- We implement the three methods

 ## Step 2: Implement SetInput